CDDR1/coding-interview-questions/README.md

 # coding-interview-questions
-Repository containing questions from LeetCode, HackerRank, Coderbyte, and other platforms to practice for coding interviews.
+Questions from LeetCode, HackerRank, Coderbyte, and other platforms to practice for coding interviews.